hugocornellier/face_detection_tflite/README.md

 ### Rendering Eye Contours

-The 71 eye mesh landmarks include the visible eyeball outline (eyelids), eyebrows, and tracking halos.
-For rendering the visible eyelid outline, use the `contour` getter which returns the first 15 points, and connect them using `eyeLandmarkConnections`:
+For rendering the visible eyelid outline, use the `contour` getter and connect them using `eyeLandmarkConnections`:

 ```dart
 import 'package:face_detection_tflite/face_detection_tflite.dart';